BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 1. Application Resume and cover letter Academic and leadership screening

-2. Online Assessment Casey, Pymetrics, or Online Case Cognitive and behavioural signals
+2. Online Assessment Casey, Cognitive Test, or CCA Cognitive and behavioural signals

 3. First Round 2 interviews: case + fit Analytical depth and interpersonal fit